-Beauty journals, the internet, the marketing behind massive skincare brands, and the media usually recommend drinking six to eight glasses of water each day for keeping the skin hydrated, helping it look healthier, help with inflammatory conditions such as acne, and make it less prone to wrinkles.
+Beauty journals, the marketing team behind massive skincare brands, and everyone else you know recommend drinking six to eight glasses of water each day to keep the skin hydrated, looking healthy, as well as helping with inflammatory conditions (such as acne).

 But let’s spill the hard-to-swallow truth:

 The water we drink flows throughout the systems and helps our bodies to run optimally.
 It also helps nutrients reach the skin through proper blood flow.

 Meaning, our skin receives nutrients from our blood flow, however, drinking a lot of water doesn’t directly hydrate your skin.